OfficeDev/VBA-content/VBA/Language-Reference-VBA/articles/collection-object.md

 ## Example

-This example creates a  **Collection** object (`MyClasses`), and then creates a dialog box in which users can add objects to the collection.
-To see how this works, choose the  **Class Module** command from the **Insert** menu and declare a public variable called `InstanceName` at module level of Class1 (type **Public** `InstanceName)` to hold the names of each instance.
+This example creates a  **Collection** object (`MyClasses`) and then creates a dialog box in which users can add objects to the collection.

+To see how this works, choose the Class Module command from the Insert menu and declare a public variable called `InstanceName` at the module level of Class1 (type `Public InstanceName`) to hold the names of each instance.
 Leave the default name as Class1.
 Copy and paste the following code into the General section of another module, and then start it with the statement `ClassNamer` in another procedure.
 (This example only works with host applications that support classes.)

 ```vb
 Sub ClassNamer()